Michael Flatley: Fundraising

-Flatley has raised over €1 million for his charitable foundation by selling paintings made using his feet.
-He has hosted annual Christmas fundraisers for vulnerable children at his estate.
 In 2010, Flatley participated in the fundraising JP McManus Pro-Am in Adare, County Limerick, Ireland.
 In 2020 he created the "Flatley'sTapForTen challenge" in order to raise money for people found homeless due to the COVID-19 pandemic, benefiting the charities Depaul in Ireland and Centrepoint in the UK.
 He is also a supporter of the Irish Fund for Great Britain that provides social support for Irish citizens living in the UK.

 He has also spent time as an advocate for cancer research.
 In 2021, Flatley was named an Ambassador of Culture for Co Saolfada, a cancer research advocacy program.
-Flatley himself was diagnosed with malignant melanoma in 2003 and has since recovered.
-Flatley has also advocated an anti-war sentiment - in 2003 he performed the anti-war piece Warlord before an audience of national leaders meeting in St. Petersburgh.
-In 2022 he began fundraising for the humanitarian effort during the Russian invasion of Ukraine, providing revenue from his company's dance performances to the cause.
+Flatley himself was diagnosed with melanoma in 2003 and has since recovered.
+Flatley has also advocated an anti-war sentiment - in 2003 he performed the anti-war piece Warlord before an audience of national leaders meeting in St. Petersburg.
+In 2022 he spoke out against the Russian invasion of Ukraine and noted that performances of Lord of the Dance would raise money for related humanitarian relief efforts.

-In popular culture

-Flatley has been parodied in several US television series, including Friends, where Chandler Bing expresses his fear of Flatley due to the fact his "legs flail about as if independent from his body".
-He also appeared in a 2005 episode of The Simpsons, entitled "The Father, the Son, and the Holy Guest Star", in which Marge Simpson dreams of a group of Flatley look-alikes welcoming her into Catholic heaven, and in 3rd Rock from the Sun, 90’s sitcom with Jane Curtin and John Lithgow.